CWWhitney/Limpopo_model/index.md

 #>
 ```

-The EVPI summary statistics for the mean crop wter gap difference
+The EVPI summary statistics for the mean crop water gap difference
 between the baseline UNRES and SUPPL scenarios.

 ``` r